pydanny/pydanny.github.com/posts2015/06-08-curious-case-workaround.rst

 Closing Thoughts
 =================

-To me, that Python forced me to accumalate lots of practical experience with mappings is a blessing in disguise.
+To me, that Python forced me to accumulate lots of practical experience with mappings is a blessing in disguise.
 The constraint of not having switch/case statements allowed me to create approaches and ideas I may not have developed with it.

 Intentional or not, Python's lack of switch/case has been a social construct that made me a better coder.

 Enough so that I think this accidental social construct is a better answer than the official one of 'Do this instead!'